 - Montessori Activities for 1-2 Year Olds

-- 7 Useful Ways to Teach the Alphabet, Montessori-Style
+- 7 Useful Ways to Teach the Montessori Alphabet

 - How to Encourage Fine Motor Skills for 6 Year Olds

-- 10 Ways to Encourage Fine Motor Skills for 5 Year Olds
+- Fine Motor Skills Activities for 5-6 Year Olds

 - 12 Ways You’re Already Practicing Montessori Parenting Without Even Realizing It

-Don’t forget: Join my newsletter and grab your sample worksheets below—at no extra cost to you:
+Don’t forget: Join my newsletter and grab your sample worksheets below—at no cost to you: